Senior Dog Care: What Matters Most

 Senior-specific foods typically offer lower calorie density, maintained or increased protein to support muscle mass preservation, added glucosamine and chondroitin for joint support, omega-3 fatty acids for inflammation management, and antioxidants for immune and cognitive support.
 Dogs with specific health conditions including kidney disease, heart disease, or diabetes require prescription or condition-specific diets that differ significantly from standard senior formulas.

-Never Restrict Protein in Senior Dogs Without Veterinary Guidance The outdated belief that senior dogs need low-protein diets to protect kidney function has been refuted by current research.
+The outdated belief that senior dogs need low-protein diets to protect kidney function has been refuted by current research.
 Restricting protein in senior dogs without established kidney disease leads to muscle wasting and reduced immune function.
 Protein restriction is only appropriate for dogs with documented, clinically considerable kidney disease, and only under veterinary supervision.

 Exercise for Aging Dogs